 In many jurisdictions, the disposition decision by the court is a ratification of the recommendation made by the Department of Juvenile Justice.
 DJJ makes its decisions on recommendations to the court at a meeting which may be called a commitment or predisposition staffing.
-The court is required to consider the DJJ commitment level recommendation during disposition.
-See § 985.433(7)(a), Fla.
+The court is required to consider the DJJ commitment level recommendation during disposition. §985.433(7)(a), Fla.
 Stat.
 (2009).
-If the court deviates from DJJ's recommendation, it must preserve on the record its reasons for disregarding the restrictiveness level recommended and support them by substantial evidence.
-See § 985.433(7)(b), Fla.
+E.A.R. v.
+State, 4 So.3d 14 (2009).
+If the court deviates from DJJ's recommendation, it must preserve on the record its reasons for disregarding the restrictiveness level recommended and support them by substantial evidence. §985.433(7)(b), Fla.
 Stat.
 (2009).
-Several districts have further required that the court's reasons must reference how the modified level of restrictiveness will better meet the needs of the child.
-See, e.g., L.R. v.
-State, 948 So.
-2d 827, 829-30 (Fla.
-2d DCA 2007).
 Because DJJ's recommendations carry a presumption of correctness, the court is likely to follow them.
 An attorney who skips the DJJ meeting will appear in court for the disposition hearing finding that the disposition has already been decided.